oxtopus/dagger/README.md

 ### Merge development branch into CI branch

-    git fetch origin
     git merge --no-ff origin/master

-### Run tests
+### Run validation

-  At this point, CI branch is at the same state as master, and the documented dependencies are left untouched.
+  At this point, stable branch is at the same state as master, and the documented dependencies are left untouched.
 In setting up the test environment, the specific versions of the documented dependencies are used.
+Versions are derived from the dependencies documented in dagger configuration in stable branch.

   Execute validation command.

-  * If validation command passes (returns zero), push to remote CI branch:
+  * If validation command passes (returns zero), push to remote stable branch:

     `git push origin CI`